trueheart78/trueheart78.com/games.md

 ## Playing

+1. Life is Strange: Before the Storm - Episode 1 (PS4)
 1. Undertale (P4/Vita)
+  - Pacifist run after having finished it once.
 1. Final Fantasy X/X-2 HD Remastered (PS4/Vita)
   - X-2 has gotten a lil boring, but still fun.
   - Strategy guide arrived.
 I'd like to see this through.